(Revised January 2023)

 VII.
 Dissertation Proposal

-A draft of student’s dissertation proposal is expected to his or her advisor by the third week of March of the sixth semester of enrollment.
+A draft of the student's dissertation proposal should be sent to their advisor by the third week of March of the sixth semester of enrollment.
+The student should send the final version of the proposal to the Graduate Program Administrator by a predetermined date in May (after Dean’s Date) of the third year.

 Please read the Graduate School guidelines on how to prepare for the FPO.